Java logo

 Is the converted TypeScript code accurate?

-The AI produces high-quality TypeScript code that preserves the logic and functionality of your original Java code.
+The AI produces high-quality TypeScript code that preserves the behavior of your original Java code and follows TypeScript conventions.
 It handles common patterns, data structures, and idioms for both Java and TypeScript.
-For complex or performance-critical code, we recommend reviewing and testing the output.
+For large or performance-critical code, review and test the TypeScript output before using it in production.

-Yes!
-CodeConvert AI supports bidirectional conversion.
-You can convert TypeScript to Java just as easily by using our TypeScript to Java converter.
+Yes.
+CodeConvert AI converts in both directions, so you can convert TypeScript to Java just as easily using our TypeScript to Java converter.
 Try the TypeScript to Java Converter

 What are the benefits of signing in?